mnot/I-D/rfc5988bis/draft.md

 ## Link Relation Application Data Registry

-This specification terminates the Link Relation Application Data Registry, as it has not been used, and future use is not anticipated.
+This specification removes the Link Relation Application Data Registry, as it has not been used, and future use is not anticipated.
 IANA is instructed to remove it.